Sandblast Equipment

 Applications of Sandblasting

-Blast equipment is used to eliminate a wide range of imperfections from the surfaces of metal, wood, glass, or plastic products.
-Most commonly, it is employed to remove rust, paint, discoloration, corrosion, dirt, and dust.
+Blast equipment is used to eliminate a wide range of imperfections from the surfaces of metal, wood, glass, plastic, composites, and masonry products.
+Most commonly, it is employed to remove rust, paint, oxidation, mill scale, discoloration, corrosion, dirt, and embedded residue.
 It is also frequently used as a surface preparation step before painting.
+Because the process can both clean and profile a surface, it is frequently used before painting, thermal spray, powder coating, sealing, adhesive bonding, and restoration work.

-Within these industries, sandblast equipment is essential for finishing parts and products such as newly manufactured fasteners, engine components, tractors, watercraft, cars, aircraft, heat exchangers, bridges, building components, and printed circuit boards.
+Within these industries, sandblast equipment is widely used for finishing parts and products such as newly manufactured fasteners, engine components, tractors, watercraft, cars, aircraft, heat exchangers, bridges, building components, and printed circuit boards.
+Examples include weldments, tanks, housings, gears, valves, extrusions, tools, structural members, cast components, and surfaces that need uniform preparation before coating or assembly.

 Design and Customization of Sandblasting Equipment